Reactionz/MastrMind/README.md

 # Requirements for Installation and Usage
 NPM (Node Package Manager)
 A Desktop / Mobile Browser
+A Environment File to connect to MongoDB (.env)

 Currently, the application does not start on it's own; however, there are some steps that can be taken to get it running locally.